ahlstromcj/seq66/README.md

         *   Improving the handling of headless seq66cli; added a "quit" automation function for MIDI-only use.
         *   Fixed some issues with reading Cakewalk WRK files.
-    *   Version 0.93.2:
-        *   Changed the mute-group format inside the MIDI file to use a much less disk space (about 3K less).
-Can be set in the 'rc' file to write the old format.
-        *   Minor tweaks to the transposed-trigger functionality.
-Can be set in the 'rc' file to write the old format.
-        *   Removed the code for the essentially unused Seqtool application.
-        *   Removed the now unnecessary old-style qseqeditframe.
-        *   Add 'usr' tweaks options to change the size of the live-grid progress boxes, or eliminate them completely.
-        *   Refactored keymaps for better progress on issue #47, using native key-codes.
-Added a spreadsheet listing the supported names of the keys.
-Laid the groundwork for a 'keys' mapping file.
-        *   Removed excess spurious events when Seq66 shuts down under JACK.
-        *   Implemented the control-toggling of "follow JACK transport".
-        *   Fixed a bug in the pattern editor that created unnecessary empty screen-sets.
-        *   Further fixes and flexibility for handling mute-groups.
-        *   Fixed the installation of libseq66 and libsession library header files in "make install" to preserve their base subdirectories.
-            (The other libraries currently don't use base subdirectories.)
-    *   Version 0.93.1:
-        *   Work in progress on issue #47; added a keyboard-layout option to the 'ctrl' file to disable auto-shift and tweak the internal key-map for some keyboards.
-Added an "AZERTY" 'ctrl' file to the installation.
-        *   Improved group-learn key control.
-        *   Fixed issue #49, mute-group issues, plus a bug in saving mutes to the MIDI file.
-Added a couple more flags to the 'mutes' file.
-        *   Fixed issue #50, made the slot text color the same as the label color, and provided a "secret" default color that will cause the text to match the theme.
-This can be overridden by a palette file.
-        *   Fixed issue #51 (show-stopper!), where playback with JACK transport enable was extremely erratic on some platforms.
-        *   Add clearing of the performer's "play-set" for "File / New" to prevent the previous song from being playable. :-D
-        *   Activate usage of (larger) seqedit frame in the "Edit" tab via a 'usr' option.
-Adapted the size to better fit, but the user still needs to increase vertical dimension slightly to see the bottom buttons.
-Will eventually eliminate the old version of the tabbed Edit frame.
-        *   Fixed a bug in drawing notes as a new one is recorded; needed to "verify-and-link".
-        *   Added a loop-count for live playback of a pattern.
-0 means normal infinite looping; 1 means "one-shot"; and higher numbers will work.
-            Stored with the pattern in the MIDI file.
-    *   Version 0.93.0:
-        *   Added a transpose value to song editor triggers to support shifting patterns automatically during Song play.
-Added an 'rc' option to save MIDI files using the original triggers.
-        *   Improved the song editor's vertical scrollbar, it adjusts to the number of actual sets.
-        *   Added the L/R marker feature to the external pattern editor, and Song mode is no longer required to use it.
-This makes it easier to explore a long pattern for extracting to a short pattern loop.
-        *   Added more perfroll snap options, including one to force Seq24 behavior.
-        *   Make the perf-names now also show the pattern color.
-They highlight as the mouse moves over the pattern rows, useful for long songs.
-        *   Fixed playback of ultra-long patterns due to not sleeping in the output loop (forgot to convert milliseconds to microseconds).
-        *   Fixed vertical zoom in the pattern editor.
-        *   Fixed a bad bug in writing Meta and SeqSpec data-lengths greater than 127.
-        *   Enhanced the event editor to work with channel-less tracks.
-        *   Added channel and bus menus to the grid-button popup menu.

     See the "NEWS" file for changes in earlier versions.